sourcegraph/handbook/content/people-ops/buddy-program.md

 - Month 3: 1x a month for 25 min.

+People Ops will set up a recurring invite for buddies to meet.

 ## Buddy selection
 - Can be on the same team or on a different team.

+- Will ideally have been at Sourcegraph for at least 3 months.

 - Will ideally be on the same timezone so they can be easily accessible.